YvesHarry/Yves_Harry_Deslouches/README.md

 # Yves_Harry_Deslouches
 Portfolio of work samples

-# Yves Harry Deslouches React Portfolio

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description.

-The GitHub-Pages launched application showcases Yves Harry Deslouches' React Portfolio, which contains (6) highlighted projects of his 12-week Full-Stack Developer boot camp experience at the University of Toronto.
-The portfolio is designed as a single-page application and demonstrates his proficiency in building modern web applications.
+The GitHub-Pages launched application showcases Yves Harry Deslouches' Portfolio, which contain highlighted projects of his debut Full-Stack Developer boot camp experience at the University of Toronto.
+The portfolio is designed as a single-page application and demonstrates his proficiency in building web applications.

 ## Table of Contents: